mloebach/CMPM163Labs/README.md

 **Lab 4:**

+Top Cube: Fourth Cube.
+Created as the second cube with a shader.
+Single tiling.
+Includes normal map.
+Unique texture.

+Left Cube: First Cube.
+Created as a cube with basic texture functionality but no normals.

+Middle Cube: Second Cube.
+Created as cube with basic texture functionality and normal map.

+Right Cube: Third Cube.
+Created as first cube with shader.
+Single tiling.
+Includes normal map.
+Unique texture.

+Bottom Cube: Fifth Cube.
+Created to implement multi-tiles on one surface, in this case four.
+Includes shader, normal map, and unique texture.

 24a. (max X size) * u = x

 24b. (max Y size) * (1 - v) = y